For more information related to constituency offices, contact Financial Services at 250-356-8586.

 Phone and Internet access will be provided to secondary constituency offices as required.
 All equipment ordering and billing for the constituency office phones will be handled centrally through the Telecommunications Administrator, Information Technology branch at 250-952-0663.
 Any additional equipment not supplied by the Legislative Assembly may be purchased using constituency funds.
 This includes items like headsets or devices for the hearing impaired.

-MOBILE DEVICES AND ACCESSORIES
+SMARTPHONES AND ACCESSORIES

 The Legislative Assembly will provide each Member with a smartphone and an optional iPad and any included accessories.
 The following guidelines will apply to the use of these devices: